 Talking about Foursquare, matters become worse when one of your friends drops by at your home and ‘checks into’ Foursquare.
 Your home address is instantly visible to everyone related to that friend.
 Your friend may regularly visit your place and keep ‘checking into’ Foursquare while at the same time, making your house address famous on the Internet.
 It is up to you how you deal with such people.

 Also, when you say that you are somewhere, you also send out the signal that you are not somewhere else.
 If you say you are at some coffee shop, you are also saying you are not home.
-Given that your house address is not tough to find using the social networking sites, anyone can make a trip to your house when you are not there (when you are somewhere else).
+Given that your house address is not tough to find using social networking sites, anyone can make a trip to your house when you are not there (when you are somewhere else).

 Learn More About Me

-When you create your Facebook profile, you make sure you enter each and every field they provide.
+When you create your Facebook profile, you make sure you enter every field they provide.
 Do you also provide your phone numbers and email addresses?
 If yes, who are they visible to?
 If you leave them to be visible to everyone, what could be the consequences?
 It is not hard to imagine.

 A little more digging into your Facebook timeline will tell others what kind of person you are – your likes and dislikes, your habits and hobbies, what you do during the day (or night) and more.
 Each Facebook timeline is a story about a person.
 The more you dig into the Timeline, the more facts you find about them.